 - Brown, beige or grey with stripes and often orange spots or a straight line down the middle of the back

-- Upright posture, awkward lurching movements, don’t climb
+- Upright posture, awkward lurching movements, don’t have toe suckers so can’t stick to surfaces and climb

 - Seeing regularly during the day and at night

 - Big variety of colours, shapes, sizes and patterns, skin textures

 - Majority can jump high and are quite springy

 - Most have a flatter posture than toads

 - Most have beadier eyes and a cuter expression